difang-huang/difang-huang-old.github.io/index.md

 layout: default
 ---

-- Ph.D. student, Monash University.
+- Ph.D. student at Monash University (since July 2018).
-- Areas of interests: econometrics and finance.
+- Areas of interests are econometrics and finance.

 ## Publications